Yellow or green vomit in babies may indicate bile, and persistent or repeated episodes can signal a condition that needs prompt medical evaluation.

 Not all instances of a baby throwing up yellow liquid are emergencies, but some signs indicate urgent medical evaluation:

-- Repeated vomiting: Vomiting that continues beyond two hours without improvement.
+- Repeated vomiting: Vomiting that continues beyond a brief period or keeps happening after attempts to feed.

 - Dehydration signs: Dry mouth, no tears when crying, sunken eyes, or fewer wet diapers.